JASalgueiro/code-challenge/README.md

 # :chart_with_upwards_trend: Stock Market Dashboard

-Dashboard made for Code Challenge with three widgets:\n -Top 10 sectors by position in most recent date available,\n -Information on the top 25% companies with the largest average position (USD) in the last year\n -Visualize a given company's stock price time series\n
+Dashboard made for Code Challenge with three widgets:

+  Top 10 sectors by position in most recent date available
+  Information on the top 25% companies with the largest average position (USD) in the last year
-'''
+  Visualize a given company's stock price time series

 ### How to run it on your own machine